samlane-ma/budgie-pi-audio-switcher/README.md

 To install:

-   chmod +x install.sh
+- chmod +x install.sh

-   ./install.sh
+- ./install.sh

+This will
-This copies the files to /usr/lib/budgie-desktop/plugins/budgie-pi-audio-switcher/
+- copy the plugin files to /usr/lib/budgie-desktop/plugins/budgie-pi-audio-switcher/
+- copy the icons to /usr/share/pixmaps
+- install the schema

 To use, simply click the icon to switch modes.
 The plugin can be configured to start up in HDMI mode, 3.5mm jack mode, or the last mode used.